electrickite/make-gemini/README.md

 * POSIX core utilities

 The Makefile makes heavy use of GNU Make syntax and functions, so other make implementations will not work.
-The project was developed using GNU coreutils and uses at least a few non-POSIX command options (ex: the `-i` flag for `sed`).
-However, it should be possible to update the Makefile with flags for other systems.
+The project uses uses at least a few non-POSIX command options (ex: the `-i` flag for `sed`) but tries to be as cross-platform as possible.
+It has been tested on GNU/Linux and BSD/Mac.

 ## Use
 Create a directory to house your site source files and copy the Makefile to